ShokofehVS/ShokofehVS.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, Goethe University Frankfurt, 2025 (expected)
+* Ph.D. in Computer Science, Goethe University Frankfurt, 2025 (expected)
 * M.S. in Computer Software Engineering, Alzahra University, 2017 - 2019
 * B.S. in Computer Software Engineering, Dr. Shariati Vocational and Technical Girls College, 2012 - 2016

 Work experience
 ======
-* 2022 - present: Researcher at CloudDB Project
+* 2022 - present: Applied Cryptography Engineer/ Researcher
-  * Goethe University Frankfurt
+  * Database Technologies and Data Analytics Research Group, Goethe University Frankfurt
   * Frankfurt am Main, Germany
-  * Duties included: Working on privacy-preserving biclustering of gene expression data with advanced cryptography techniques, Leading a team of Python programmers and cybersecurity engineers
-  * Supervisor: Prof. Dr. Lena Wiese

-* 2017 - 2019: Researcher in Data mining Laboratory
-  * Alzahra University
+  * Duties included:
+      *  Developed the first comparative platform for privacy-preserving biclustering algorithms by homomorphic encryption technique that enabled the computation of sensitive genomic data directly on encrypted data.
+      *  Designed a mixed protocol machine learning framework that integrated two advanced cryptography schemes, including CKKS and functional secret sharing to provide the first fully secure workflow for biclustering algorithms.
+      * Balanced accuracy and performance with the security guarantees; while improving upon existing works in the domain, resulting in 83.38% accuracy compared to the non-encrypted algorithm.
+      * Spearheaded the successful implementation of comprehensive pipelines for analyzing medical data provided by Frankfurt University Hospital, employing specialized biclustering algorithms that enhanced understanding of gene expression.
+      *  Managed a team of Python programmers to deliver open-source projects with publications in the top-ranking conferences.

+* 2016 - 2020: Business Analyst and Software Test Engineer
+  * Card Management System Team, Datis Arian Queshm (Dotin) Company
   * Tehran, Iran
-  * Duties included: Studying fundamental principles and the state-of-the-art techniques of data mining in bioinformatics
+  * Duties included:
-  * Supervisor: Prof. Dr. Mohammad Reza Keyvanpour

-* 2016 - 2020: Software Test Engineer
-  * Datis Arian Qeshm (Dotin)
+    * Implemented end-to-end test automation using Selenium WebDriver and the Nightwatch framework, resulting in a 45% increase in test coverage, and reducing manual testing of functions like requesting new cards.
+    * Identified and resolved critical bottlenecks in test execution, resulting in a 60% increase in test throughput and a 25% reduction in the overall time required for regression testing.
+    * Engaged with stakeholders and clients to model and document 50+ requests with precision in Confluence, driving efficient project delivery and fostering effective communication across teams.

+* 2017 - 2019: Biomedical Data Analyst
+  * Data Mining Lab, Alzahra University
   * Tehran, Iran
-  * Duties included: Implementing end-to-end test automation using Selenium WebDriver, and Nightwatch framework
+  * Duties included:
+    * Leveraged a combination of machine learning algorithms and public healthcare data to identify patients with chronic kidney disease, enabling early intervention for effective disease management.
+    * Collaborated with the team members to prepare a novel comparative analytical framework for evaluating human motion recognition methods that simplified accurate selection by researchers in this field; published the result in a Q1 journal.
+    * Focused on one of the important steps in image registration to present an analytical framework that led to the development of texture feature extraction approaches; published the result in a top-ranking journal.

 <!-- Publications
 ======